 Check out our Capitol Reef post to plan your trip.
 After a few days in Escalante, we hit the road for a short travel day heading north to our next national park.

 Is Grand Staircase Escalante worth seeing?

 To sum up, we loved our detour to Grand Staircase Escalante National Monument.
 The hikes in the area were a beautiful addition to our Utah National Parks road trip.
+The park was equally as beautiful as Utah’s Big 5 but with smaller crowds.
 A day in Grand Staircase Escalante is definitely worthy of your next adventure.